 To start the configuration, go to File > Preferences on the GUI Client main screen, or open Preferences in the Tray Notifier context menu.
 Any of these will lead to the graphical Server Connection preferences page opening.

 Server URL must include the correct port number and path, if applicable.
-The user name and password are the same as you use when logging into the web server (the password is requested when you log in for the first time).
+The user name and password are the same as you use when logging into the web server (the password or login ticket is requested when you log in for the first time).
 The proxy settings should be used if you have a client proxy between your workstation and the server.

 |Note:||If you are connecting to a server using https and the server uses a self-signed certificate, you must run